clutzer/benchmarking/gpu-nim/README.md

 These secrets are used by both the Makefile to create a docker compose .env as well as by benchmarking scripts to perform `hf auth login` calls.

+Note: you may not need a Huggingface credential in all cases so feel free to skip that one if you like.

 ### Docker

 This benchmarking suite requires Docker.
 The most reliable way to do this is to follow the official [Docker instructions](https://docs.docker.com/engine/install/ubuntu/).
 At the time of writing (2025) I strongly recommend against using an Ubuntu packaged version.

+There are helper scripts in the [docker](docker) sub-directory that will install Docker per the Ubuntu instructions above, as of November 2025 -- your milage may vary.

+In addition to installing Docker, you need to enable GPU access in Docker.
+The [nvidia](nvidia) directory contains some helper scripts to enable GPU access in Docker as well as perform a functional test to ensure that containers can see the GPU.

 ### NIM Model Profiles